hmalphettes/yeoman-angular-express-example/README.md

 Angular Webapp Scaffolded by Yeoman

+# Tour the stack
+This might be the stack you are looking for:
+- angularjs
+- twitter-bootstrap
+- nodejs express with socket.io
+- testacular
+- Deploys on cloudfoundry

+# Setup and Development
+Tests: `grunt express-test`
+Run in dev mode: `grunt express-server`
+Run in production mode: `grunt build && node app`

+# How was this project generated?
+I am glad you ask: with yeoman.
-Yeoman: the doc looks but it is a beta:
+Yeoman: the doc is fantastic but it is a beta:
 "Expect nothing to works."

-Here is what worked today: March 11th 2013 around noon.
+Here is what worked today: March 11th 2013 around noon Singapore time.

-# Scaffolding recipe:
+## Setting up yeoman:
 - Install the latest yeoman with the audit script: `curl -L get.yeoman.io | bash` (https://github.com/yeoman/yeoman/wiki/Manual-Install)
 - Install everything the audit script tells you.

+## Scaffolding angular with twitter-bootstrap
 - Make a package.json file: `npm init`.
 - Add the latest generators for angular and testacular:
 ```